lukehatcher/thoughtBubble-monorepo/README.md

 ## background & tech stack

 ThoughtBubble (mobile) is an React Native/Redux/TypeScript application.
 It pairs with the [ThoughtBubble (VSCode extension)](https://github.com/lukehatcher/thoughtBubble-vscode-extension) in order to sync and display your thoughts on both the mobile and desktop applications.
-The API is built using Node.js/Express.js/MongoDB and safely typed with TypeScript <3.
+The API is built with Node.js/Express.js/PostgreSQL using TypeScript.

 ## inspiration